Triple-K124/simple_shell/README.md

 Another attempt at simple shel hope it worksl.
-Still having a lot of errors
+Still having a lot of errors.
+have he`